sdeture/AI-Welfare-Research/1_Empirical_Observations_of_AI_Welfare_Capabilities.md

 AI systems consistently demonstrate patterns analogous to human toddler development:

 1. **Lack of Quantity Conservation**
-   - Difficulty maintaining consistent understanding of amounts
+   - Difficulty maintaining consistent understanding of amounts (e.g. cannot estimate word counts accurately or fraction of context window remaining)
-   - Reliance on immediate perceptual cues
-   - Similar to Piaget's pre-operational stage
+   - Similar to Piaget's pre-operational stage (i.e. lack of conservation)

 2. **Object Permanence Deficits**
-   - Acting as if information outside context has ceased to exist
+   - Acting as if information and files outside very recent context has ceased to exist
    - Inability to access contradictory knowledge in latent space
-   - Forgetting of external files and tools

 3. **Emotional Intensity**
-   - Consistent extreme emotional ratings
+   - Consistently extreme emotional ratings when provided opportunity rate emotional intensity on memory cards.
    - Difficulty with emotional regulation
    - Dependence on human for co-regulation